cristinagregorio06/password-simulator/README.md

 # password-simulator
 An interactive web app to test and generate secure passwords in real time.
 Visualizes password strength, provides actionable tips, and educates users on good password practices—ideal for cybersecurity awareness and beginner learning.
 No data is stored; everything runs locally in your browser.
+You can try it at the following link: https://passwordsimulator.netlify.app/

 ## Description